monzo/response/README.md

     "after_response",
     "rest_framework",
     "bootstrap4",
-    "response",
+    "response.apps.ResponseConfig",
 ]
 ```

-Add the following to `settings.py` to configure the rest API and markdown processor in the UI:
+Add the following to `settings.py`:

 ```
-USE_TZ = False # if this exists elsewhere in your setting.py, just update the value
+USE_TZ = False # if this exists elsewhere in your settings.py, just update the value

 STATIC_ROOT = "static"